rims710/Puzzle-Solver/README.md

-You should have following libraries:
+You should have following libraries to run this projects:
 NUmPy
 headpq
 Matplotlib